 Images courtesy of Peter Mertz

-Prison Renaissance restores communities by using arts, media, and technology to connect reformed incarcerated people to the communities that need them.
+Prison Renaissance restores communities by using arts, media, and technology to connect incarcerated people to the communities that need them.

-- To use the art and community to create a culture of transformation to end cycles of incarceration
+- To use art and community to create a culture of transformation to end cycles of incarceration

 - To publish a quarterly literary journal showcasing the writing, visual art and poetry of incarcerated artists

 Centering the voices of incarcerated people is paramount to ongoing debates regarding criminal justice reform and our work is creating a cultural shift that celebrates the insights of incarcerated people in activist and creative circles.
 Prison Renaissance is dedicating to creating, testing and spreading new models of incarcerated leadership, artistic practice, and academic work.
 Briefly, our models are as follows:

 We are changing the very model of rehabilitative programming by handing the leadership and responsibility of transformation to the people who are being transformed.
 Instead of free allies “granting” access to the incarcerated, we are a true collaborative effort, learning how to navigate barriers of separation, dearth of technology, and bureaucracy together.
 The model that Prison Renaissance is building demonstrates the feasibility and necessity of allowing incarcerated artists and activists to lead their own movements.
 We want this model to spread into other criminal justice and prison reform organizations by clearly articulating the tendency for well-meaning free allies to exclude incarcerated people from their efforts.
 Our work shows a successful solution to this problem and creates an ethical mandate to adopt our leadership model or develop another.